cdl-geneseo/geneseo-dictionary/N/No-homo.md

 # No homo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : No homo

 Created by  Unknown User (baj2) on Nov 20, 2012

 (adj.)
 Claiming heterosexuality.
 Typically used to proceed a compliment.&quot;I love you man.
 No homo.&quot;